 Cyberbullying and defamation:

-Passing out derogatory and defamatory remarks over social media platforms like Facebook, Twitter, and Instagram amounts to cyber defamation and bullying.
-If such remarks are published, then the person who is seen doing it is punishable by Law.
-Publicizing someone’s obscene pictures videos of women with their private parts by using their mobile phones or cameras is also covered under this section.
-Many people are keen on obtaining sexual favors and sending threats over text messages, even these threats can amount to cyberbullying, and the person doing it is punishable under Law.
+Passing derogatory and defamatory remarks over social media platforms like Facebook, Twitter, and Instagram amounts to cyber defamation and bullying.
+If such remarks are published, the person seen doing it is punishable by Law.
+Publicizing someone’s obscene pictures and videos of women with their private parts by using their mobile phones or cameras is also covered under this section.
+Many people are keen on obtaining sexual favours and sending threats over text messages; even these threats can amount to cyberbullying, and the person doing it is punishable under Law.

-When someone steals someone’s identity and tries to steal their personal data information and other financial favors in the name of that person would come under the category of cyber theft.
+When someone steals someone’s identity and tries to steal their personal data, information and other financial favours in that person’s name, it would come under the category of cyber theft.

-Sending text messages to someone over social media and calling them again and again after expressively them telling you that they are not interested in talking to you is considered cyber-stalking.
+Sending text messages to someone over social media and calling them repeatedly after expressively telling you that they are not interested in talking to you is considered cyber-stalking.

-Stealing someone’s electronic signatures, contract making false representations, and seeking damaged goods over an eCommerce platform is considered cyber fraud.
-Whenever someone induces payment in the name of someone else is and deducts money from your account, People doing such crimes will be considered as frauds and will be punishable under Law.
+Stealing someone’s electronic signatures, contract-making false representations, and seeking damaged goods over an eCommerce platform are considered cyber fraud.
+Whenever someone induces payment in the name of someone else and deducts money from your account, People doing such crimes will be considered fraud and will be punishable under the Law.

-Gaining access to someone’s laptop computer or cell phone without their permission and stealing valuable data and information is regarded as hacking.
-Whoever steals this data can make the most out of it by selling this information to the person who has got some valuable interest in it.
+Gaining access to someone’s laptop computer or cell phone without their permission and stealing valuable data and information is considered hacking.
+Whoever steals this data can make the most out of it by selling it to someone with some valuable interest.

-Hacking someone’s computer, stealing some valuable information, and demanding ransom in return for not exploiting it counts as cyber terrorism or cyber extortion.
-Usually, this phenomenon takes place on both levels; international level and at a low level.
-The level of extortion and people involved in it determines whether the cyber terrorism taking place has got a significant impact or implication to it.
+Hacking someone’s computer, stealing valuable information, and demanding ransom for not exploiting it counts as cyber terrorism or cyber extortion.
+Usually, this phenomenon takes place on both levels: the international level and at a low level.
+The level of extortion and the people involved in it determines whether cyber terrorism has a significant impact or implication.